“Now surely that can’t be right?” A voice with a heavy accent drawls. I turn around to match the face to the cadence of an American South accent.

 Due to this expectation of diversity, most Israelis are not shy about asking where I am from, especially in a less-visited city like Be’er Sheva.
 Whereas in Tel Aviv or Jerusalem it is not unusual to meet many Americans, Be’er Sheva is a much less visited place.
 I am occasionally an “anomaly” in a city that is not known for tourism.
 And even though I do not identify with any recognizable community here, I find it surprising to see how easily I blend in.
 In most of my social interactions, if I am singled out, it is only because I am American, not because of what I look like.

 Thus, my nationality plays a far more defining role in my identity than it does back home.
 I initially expected to be remembered by my race or ethnicity, but have only been referred to as American.
 Consequently, my mannerisms are judged based on what Israelis see in film or learn from cousins abroad about Americans.
 I even had one German exchange student tell me of how she grew up watching A Different World and was thrilled to braid her hair like the American girls on TV, and go to a historically black college/university when she grew up.
-These characters never “black” to her; they were just Americans.
+These characters were never “black” to her; they were just Americans.

 As the woman and I part ways at my bus stop, I come to the realization that the identity of “American” is one I am not accustomed to, or even necessarily comfortable with at times.
 Usually there is some racially or ethnically-related caveat to the term that is simply not necessary abroad.
 However, I am curious to navigate Israel with this new perspective and see what kinds of conversations this “American” will have.